ovh/docs/pages/platform/public-cloud/suspend_or_pause_an_instance/guide.en-ca.md

 Once the process is completed, your instance will now appear as `Paused`{.action}.

-To unpause the instance, To unsuspend the instance, perform the same steps as mentioned above and select `Resume Instance`{.action} in the drop list
+To unpause the instance, perform the same steps as mentioned above and select `Resume Instance`{.action} in the drop list

 #### Using Openstack/Nova APIs